psnider/obsolete-people-service/README.md

 If you see either of these messages:
 - Error: Could not find chromedriver at ...
 - Error: No selenium server jar found at the specified location ...
-then you may need to update the version of the jar file.
+then you may need to update the version of the jar file in [test/e2e/protractor.conf.js](test/e2e/protractor.conf.js).

 ## Build All Software
 ```